eiffel-community/eiffel-intelligence/wiki/markdown/compatibility.md

 ## Back-end: 1.0.1
 #### Front-end: 1.0.3
-Compatible: ✅ Yes, minor Issue
+Compatible: ✅ Yes

 Notes:
 - Documentation is based on the [Agen](https://github.com/eiffel-community/eiffel/blob/master/eiffel-syntax-and-usage/versioning.md#versioning) version of the Eiffel protocol but it’s still functional since the jmespath reference to purl package instead of gav does not change subscription structure.

 #### Front-end: 1.0.2
-Compatible: ✅ Yes, minor Issue
+Compatible: ✅ Yes

 Notes:
 - Documentation is based on the [Agen](https://github.com/eiffel-community/eiffel/blob/master/eiffel-syntax-and-usage/versioning.md#versioning) version of the Eiffel protocol but it’s still functional since the jmespath reference to purl package instead of gav does not change subscription structure.